-It may, therefore, be assumed that no less than 90 per cent of the total assets of an average village in Cochin was directly or indirectly related to agriculture.
-If it is borne in mind that even such instruments of production as the handloom, other implements of artisans (carpenter, smith, fisherman, boatman, etc.) as well as the assets of some of the small industrial establishments that exist in the village, are included in the balance, it will be seen that in the villages of Cochin agriculture dominated over other forms of economic activity.
+It may thus be taken that no less than 90 per cent of the total assets of an average village in Cochin is directly or indirectly related to agriculture.
+If it is borne in mind that even such instruments of production as the handloom, other implements of artisans (carpenter, smith, fisherman, boatman, etc.), as well as the assets of some of the small industrial establishments that exist in the village, are included in the balance, it will be seen that, in the villages of Cochin, it is agriculture that dominates over other forms of economic activity.

-The inclusion of urban areas will, of course, relieve this domination of land to a certain extent.
+The inclusion of urban areas will of course relieve this domination of land to a certain extent.
 But it would not alter the picture basically.
-For, apart from two textile mills and one large-scale oil-soap works (Tatas) that existed then, much of the industrial establishment in Cochin was of small or medium size.
-It would, therefore, be correct to say that, even if the rural and urban areas were to be added together, agriculture dominated over other forms of economic activity.
+For, apart from the two textile mills and one large scale Oil-Soap Works (Tatas), most of the industrial establishments in Cochin are of small or medium size.
+It would therefore be correct to say that even if the rural and urban areas are added together, it is agriculture that dominates over other forms of economic activity.

-The domination of land over the economy as a whole does not, however, mean that land plays the same role in the economy as it did in pre-British days.
-Land had, on the other hand, undergone a big transformation.
+The domination of land over economy as a whole does not however mean that land plays the same role in economy as it did in pre-British days.
+Land has, on the other hand, undergone a big transformation.

-It is true, as we have already seen, that unlike in other parts of India, land in Kerala had started developing as private property even in pre-British days.
+It is of course true, as we have already seen, that, unlike other parts of India, in Kerala land had started developing as private property even in pre-British days.
 But this development of proprietary interests in land was taking place within the framework of a predominantly natural economy.
-The major part of what was produced on land was being consumed within the village or in the neighbouring villages, while the major part of consumption goods was locally produced.
-This order of natural economy received a shattering blow from the British rulers and, as a consequence, land came to be no more used for the production of goods to be consumed by the producer himself, but for the production of commodities.
+The major part of what was produced on land was being consumed within the village or in the neighbouring villages while the major part of consumption goods was locally-produced.
+This order of natural economy received a shattering blow from the British rulers and, as a consequence thereof, land is no more being used for the production of goods used by the producer himself, but for the production of commodities.

-Take rice, for example.
-Four or five centuries ago, Kerala was self-sufficient with regard to this primary and most essential need of human life.
-Today, however, local production is less than 50 per cent of consumption, nearly 60 per cent of the local need being supplied from outside.
+Take rice, 4 or 5 centuries ago, Kerala was self-sufficient with regard to this primary and most essential need of human life.
+Today, however, local production is less than 50 per cent of consumption, nearly 60 per cent of the local needs being supplied from abroad.
 No other province in India is so deficit as regards food as Kerala.

-According to the Travancore State Manual, the average annual import of rice during the seven years 1050 to 1056 Malayalam Era (A. D. 1874-5 to 1880-1) was to the value of Rs.
+According to the Travancore State Manual, the average annual import of rice during the 7 years 1050 to 1056 Malayalam Era (1874-5 to 1880-1 A.D.) was to the value of Rs.
 12,11,611.
-This grew in the next five decades to Rs.
-15,00, 380, Rs.
-24,70,120, Rs.
-52,22,378, Rs.
-1,41,61,305, and Rs.
-2,64,20,189, respectively.
-Leaving aside for the moment the last two decades (1910-11 to 1920-21) as falling in the period of the First World War and after.
-It is to be noted that the value of rice imported per year rose, in the course of 37 years (1874-75 to 1910-11), from Rs.
-12, 11, 611, to Rs.
-52, 22, 378, i. e., more than a four-fold increase.
+This grew in the next 5 decades to Rs.
+15,00,380; Rs.
+24,70,120; Rs.
+52,22,378; Rs.
+141,61,305; and Rs.
+264,20,189 respectively.
+Leaving for the moment the last two decades (1911-12 to 1930-31) as those falling in the period of the First World War and after, it is to be noted that the value of rice imported per year rose, in the course of 37 years (1874-75 to 1910-11) from Rs.
+12,11,611 to Rs.
+52,22,378, i.e. more than a four-fold increase.